The Woodrose Ballroom

 In the late 1930s, The Gables Ballroom in South Deerfield, Massachusetts (just north of Amherst) held dances with touring big bands such as McEnelly & His Orchestra (“New England’s Waltz King”) and Helen Compton and her 42nd Street Girls (“Dazzling Young Princesses of Rhythm”).
 It also presented the Robak & Fronc WMAS Broadcasting Orchestra, a local outfit with future Polka Music Hall of Fame inductee Jan Robak.

 The townies in South Deerfield were not thrilled by the influx of longhairs every weekend; someone even threw a rock through The Woodrose Ballroom sign out front.
-By the end of the year, it was clear that there wasn’t a big enough weekend crowd to pay the bills from ticket sales (no alcohol or food was sold).
-So, to draw from a wider area, the shows were moved to the shuttered but beautifully preserved Paramount Theater in downtown Springfield, and billed as “The Woodrose Presents”.
+By the end of 1969, it was clear that there wasn’t a big enough weekend crowd to pay the bills from ticket sales (no alcohol or food was sold) so, to draw from a wider area, the shows were moved to the shuttered but beautifully preserved Paramount Theater in downtown Springfield, billed as “The Woodrose Presents.”

-Opening night on New Year’s Eve 1969 featured Cold Blood, soon followed by The Velvet Underground (with impromptu solo opener Jonathan Richman).
-The Velvets’ train ride from the Woodrose back to New York City was immortalized in their song “Train Round the Bend” (“takin’ me away from the country”) on their Loaded LP, material for which they had been performing in South Deerfield.
+Opening night was on New Year’s Eve 1969 featuring Cold Blood, soon followed by The Velvet Underground (with impromptu solo opener Jonathan Richman).
+The Velvets immortalized their train ride from the Woodrose back to New York City in their song “Train Round the Bend” (“takin’ me away from the country”) on their Loaded LP, the material from which they’d been performing in South Deerfield.

 By the spring of 1970, finances were shakier than ever.
 John Boyd was long gone, Steve Nelson was phasing out and “Auntie Gravity” was producing the shows.
-On the last weekend in April, the Allman Brothers headlined with J. Geils opening on Friday, and Savoy Brown with Family on Saturday.
+On the venue’s final weekend in April, the Allman Brothers headlined with J. Geils opening on Friday and Savoy Brown with Family on Saturday.
 Tracy Nelson’s Mother Earth closed down the place on May Day.

 No calls of “Mayday!
 Mayday!” could keep the good ship Woodrose from sinking into the sea of rock ‘n’ roll memories.